Perceptual control theory: History

-PCT has roots in physiological insights of Claude Bernard and in 20th century in the research by Walter B. Cannon and in the fields of control systems engineering and cybernetics.
+PCT has roots in the 19th-century physiological insights of Claude Bernard and Walter Bradford Cannon, and in the fields of control systems engineering and cybernetics.
 Classical negative feedback control was worked out by engineers in the 1930s and 1940s, and further developed by Wiener, Ashby, and others in the early development of the field of cybernetics.
 Beginning in the 1950s, William T. Powers applied the concepts and methods of engineered control systems to biological control systems, and developed the experimental methodology of PCT.

 A key insight of PCT is that the controlled variable is not the output of the system (the behavioral actions), but its input, that is, a sensed and transformed function of some state of the environment that the control system's output can affect.
 Because these sensed and transformed inputs may appear as consciously perceived aspects of the environment, Powers labelled the controlled variable "perception".
 The theory came to be known as "Perceptual Control Theory" or PCT rather than "Control Theory Applied to Psychology" because control theorists often assert or assume that it is the system's output that is controlled.
 In PCT it is the internal representation of the state of some variable in the environment—a "perception" in everyday language—that is controlled.
 The basic principles of PCT were first published by Powers, Clark, and MacFarland as a "general feedback theory of behavior" in 1960, with credits to cybernetic authors Wiener and Ashby.
 It has been systematically developed since then in the research community that has gathered around it.
 Initially, it was overshadowed by the cognitive revolution (later supplanted by cognitive science), but has now become better known.